zhengying-liu/autodl-contrib/README.md

 * A `.tfrecords` file with your data
 * A `metadata.textproto` file

-Two questions will be asked while the script is running : the domain of your dataset and the number of channels (especially for images and videos, for other domains there is only one channel).
+You will be asked two questions while the script is running : the domain of your dataset and the number of channels (especially for images and videos, for other domains there is only one channel).

 The script can convert unlabelled data from the five domains mentionned above : images, videos, series (or speech), tabular and text.
 The data must be formatted in one of the three formats mentionned above, with little variation due to absence of labels.

 ### Under File format (image, video, speech/series)
-The file format for unlabelled data is very simple : it's the same as the one required by `check_n_format.py`, except that there is no `labels.csv` file, but you must provide in your input directory a file `data.csv` which will list all the files which form your unseen data, e.g.
+The file format for unlabelled data is very simple : it's the same as the one required by `check_n_format.py`, except that there is no `labels.csv` file, but you must provide in your input directory a file `data.csv` which list all the files that form your unseen data, e.g.

 ```
 n0159.jpg